tciuro/NanoStore/README.md

 There are three types of document stores available in NanoStore: in-memory, temporary and file-based.
 These document stores are defined by the `NSFNanoStoreType` type:

 * `NSFMemoryStoreType`: create the transient backing store in RAM.
 Its contents are lost when the process exits.
-Fastest, uses more RAM.
+Fastest, uses more RAM (*).
 * `NSFTemporaryStoreType`: create a transient temporary backing store on disk.
 Its contents are lost when the process exits.
 Slower, uses less RAM than NSFMemoryStoreType.
 * `NSFPersistentStoreType`:create a persistent backing store on disk.
-Its contents are lost when the process exits.
-Slower, uses less RAM than NSFMemoryStoreType.
+Slower, uses less RAM than NSFMemoryStoreType (*).

+### Note
+    Until the limit set by NSFNanoEngine's - (NSUInteger)cacheSize has been reached, memory usage would be the same for in-memory store and on-disk store.
+When the size of the store grows beyond - (NSUInteger)cacheSize in-memory stores start to consume more memory than on-disk ones, because it has nowhere to push pages out of the cache.

 Typically, most developers may want to create and open the document store.
 To do that, use NSFNanoStore's `+ (NSFNanoStore *)createAndOpenStoreWithType:(NSFNanoStoreType)theType path:(NSString *)thePath error:(out NSError **)outError` method.

-## Example:
+### Example

     // Instantiate an in-memory document store and open it.
 The path parameter is unused.
     NSFNanoStore *nanoStore = [NSFNanoStore createAndOpenStoreWithType:NSFMemoryStoreType path:nil error:nil];